-Buying property in Brisbane continues to be a solid choice for investors seeking a combination of price growth and strong yields as well as owner-occupiers after value for money.
+Buying property in Brisbane continues to be a solid choice for expats living in UK, USA, Hong Kong, Singapore and other countries seeking a combination of price growth and strong yields as well as owner-occupiers after value for money.

 The Brisbane and entire South East Queensland region continues to see strong population growth, especially over the past 12 months on the back of many people choosing to move away from the larger cities.

-With median house prices also around half as much as Sydney, buying property in Brisbane is an appealing proposition for all types of property buyers.
+With median house prices also around half as much as Sydney, buying property and investing real estate in Brisbane is an appealing proposition for all types of property buyers.